add2point71dots/exercism-exercises/README.md

 # Exercism Exercises

-A repo for the exercises I've completed from [exercism.io](http://exercism.io/), which are dsigned to help you learn languages quickly and practice TDD.
+A repo for the exercises I've completed from [exercism.io](http://exercism.io/), which are designed to help you learn languages quickly and practice TDD.

-Current language tracks: Go, Ruby, JavaScript, C#
+Current language tracks: Ruby, Go, JavaScript, C#